-OneSmart is a reloadable multi-currency prepaid card that earns Airpoints Dollar on spend, and for a limited time are offering 2x Airpoints Dollars on all eligible overseas spend.
+OneSmart is a reloadable multi-currency prepaid card that earns Airpoints Dollar on spend, and comes with 3 free international ATM withdrawals per month.

 - Earn 2x Airpoints dollars on overseas spend in September